 Days Three to Seven: Uderns

 Make the most of this chance to relax and enjoy wonderful Tyrolean hospitality, as well as three included excursions.
-Experience a ride on the Wendelstein Rack Railway and visit charming Kufstein; relax on an Achensee steam train journey to Jenbach; and admire spectacular scenery with a Zillertal Valley train ride.
-The rest of our days in Uderns are designated as free time and there is an abundance of great walks and hikes through spectacular scenery nearby.
+Experience a ride on the Wendelstein Rack Railway and visit charming Kufstein; relax on an Achensee train journey; and admire spectacular scenery with a Zillertal Valley train ride.
+The rest of our days in Uderns are yours to enjoy at leisure and there is an abundance of great walks and hikes through spectacular scenery nearby.
 We also offer optional excursions including trips to Innsbruck, Krimml Falls and Kitzbuhl and Rattenburg, details of these can be found in the excursions and extras tab.(B,D)

 Day Eight: Uderns to Belgium

 Our holiday draws to a close today, as we travel back to Belgium for dinner and overnight stay.
 (B,D)

 Day Nine: Belgium to UK